-That’s because, humans have always been fascinated by stories.
+That’s because humans have always been fascinated by stories.
 Right from early man who drew cave paintings to today, everyone loves a good story.

 Storytelling and the Human Connection

-There are plenty of evidence to support the fact that humans make decisions based on their emotions and not on hard cold facts.
+There is plenty of evidence to support the fact that humans make decisions based on their emotions and not on hard cold facts.
 Yep, it’s true.
 Here’s what Psychology Today has to say about how emotions play a big part in customer behavior:

-- MRI scans reveal that customers mainly use their feelings (including experiences and personal opinions) while evaluating brands, rather than other features, facts and other brand attributes.
+- MRI scans reveal that customers mainly use their feelings (including experiences and personal opinions) while evaluating brands, rather than other features, facts, and other brand attributes.

 - Research suggests that emotional response plays a vital role in deciding whether a user will buy a product or not.